AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 In recent years, polymerized forms of aluminum salts have been used increasingly to replace standard aluminum salt coagulants [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 Polyaluminum chloride, a partially hydrolyzed aluminum salt, is one of the most widely used, as it delivers results similar to aluminum sulfate (alum) coupled with a polyelectrolyte [(Ingallinella and Pacini, 2001)](https://www.tandfonline.com/doi/full/10.1080/10934529.2011.598835?scroll=top&needAccess=true).
 The main advantages of using polyaluminum chloride instead of alum include a reduction in sulfates added to treated water, lower sludge production, reduced odor problems, and higher overall removal efficiency [(Gebbie, 2001)](http://wioa.org.au/conference_papers/2001/pdf/paper6.pdf).
 In the Daylesford Water Filtration Plant, a dose of 45 $\mathrm{\frac{mg}{L}}$ of alum was required to produce potable water, while only 12 $\mathrm{\frac{mg}{L}}$ of  PACl were required.
 Additionally, PACl is advantageous in particulate removal because its hydrolyzed state allows for it to be less affected than typical aluminum salts when temperature conditions are inconsistent [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).
 Furthermore, PACl has a broader range of raw water pH in which it is an effective coagulant.
 It shows stable turbidity removal from 5.0-8.0 pH, compared to a range of 6.0-7.0 pH for both aluminum chloride, $\rm{AlCl_3}$, and aluminum sulfate, $\rm{Al_2(SO_4)}$,  [(Yang et al., 2010)](https://www.ncbi.nlm.nih.gov/pubmed/20188465).
 For the removal of fluoride, PACl has been found to be the most effective with pH values between 5.2 and 6.2 [(EPA, 2016)](https://iaspub.epa.gov/tdb/pages/general/home.do).

-[EM: If switching from using the chemical formula to the common name, make sure it is stated what is what, similar to writing out abbreviations before using them frequently.
-[ADDRESSED]]

 Many sources have shown that PACl seems to be the optimal coagulant for the purposes of removing fluoride from influent water. [(Zonoozi et al, 2009)](https://www.ncbi.nlm.nih.gov/pubmed/19381000).
 PACl has been and continues to be used as the most common form of dye removal at the industrial scale.
 Despite its cost, a main reason as to why PACl is so popular as opposed to other coagulants is that PACl does not cause any leeching of hazardous chemicals into the water from dye decomposition [(Golob et al, 2005)](https://www.sciencedirect.com/science/article/pii/S0143720804002724).
 A drawback of PACl is that once its coagulation capabilities are saturated, the dye coagulation drops drastically while other coagulants are able to reach a maximum capacity and plateau.
 The team has been using PACl as the coagulant since the start of the project.
 Therefore the reasons listed above the team will continue to use PACl as its choice of coagulant for experiments.
 A future experiment may be to optimize choice of coagulant in order to maximize fluoride removal, but other more important parameters must be optimized before approaching this issue.